roura356a/csk/intl.en-US/User Guide for Kubernetes Clusters/Application management/Workloads/Create a CronJob.md

 ## Create a CronJob by using kubectl

 Before you use kubectl to create a CronJob, you must download kubectl and connect to your cluster by using kubectl.
-For more information, see [Use kubectl to connect to an ACK cluster](/intl.en-US/User Guide for Kubernetes Clusters/Cluster/Access clusters/Use kubectl to connect to an ACK cluster.md).
+For more information, see [t16645.md\#](/intl.en-US/User Guide for Kubernetes Clusters/Cluster/Access clusters/Connect to Kubernetes clusters by using kubectl.md).

-The following table describes the key parameters that are required to create a CronJob.
+The following table describes the key parameters that are used to create a CronJob.

 |Parameter|Description|
 |---------|-----------|